MADiSON (video game)

 MADiSON is a first-person horror video game developed and published by the Argentine studio Bloodious Games.
-It was released on July 8, 2022 for Microsoft Windows, PlayStation 4, PlayStation 5, and Xbox Series X/S. The Nintendo Switch version was released on August 26, 2022.
+It was released on July 8, 2022, for Microsoft Windows, PlayStation 4, PlayStation 5, and Xbox Series X/S. A Nintendo Switch version was released on August 26, 2022.

 Plot

 The game takes place in a large house, where the player takes control of Luca, a teenage boy who receives an instant camera for his 16th birthday.
-Said camera belonged to a serial killer 30 years earlier, and through it will contact the young man to put an end to a macabre ritual.
+The camera belonged to a serial killer 30 years earlier, and through the camera the spirit of the killer plans to use Luca to put an end to a macabre ritual.

 Gameplay

 MADiSON focuses on the use of an instant camera to connect the world of the living with that of the dead.
-In this way, the player will use the camera throughout the story to solve puzzles, discover secrets that cannot be seen with the naked eye, drive away demonic entities, among others.
+This is achieved through the game by solving puzzles, discovering secrets that cannot be seen with the naked eye, and driving away demonic entities, among other examples.

 Development

-The game began development in 2016, but was announced through a demo released on itch.io a year later.
+The game began development in 2016, and was announced through a demo released on itch.io a year later.
 This demo was very well received by users, surpassing 100,000 downloads on the platform.
 The studio continued with the development of the video game and finally in 2021 announced its launch for PC through a trailer.
 Presenting the second trailer a month later on Gamescom, they revealed the official release date after 5 years of development, confirming that the game would be out on January 7, 2022.

 The studio postponed the game's release to a later date in 2022, citing inconvenience in publishing the game under the previously used trade name, Nosebleed Games.